aleksplast/HashTable/README.md

 ## Analysis

-In this part we will choose best function from previous ones.
+In this part we will choose the best function from previous ones.
 Obviously, ones to choose from is this ones: MurMurHash, CRC hash, Rotate left hash, ASCII sum hash.
 Let's put them all on one plot:

 <img align = "center" src = "https://user-images.githubusercontent.com/111467660/233719610-1ccf95c7-c7b4-4933-92ed-dc3e965c0436.png">